 The monument was created in 1995 by Israeli sculptor and architect Micha Ulman as a reminder of the events that took place at this site on May 10, 1933.

-Under the leadership of Goebbels, Nazi-minded students of Humboldt University, members of the Student Union, carried out the first book burning here – more than 20 thousand volumes of works by “enemies of the German spirit”: Brecht and Freud, Remarque and Mann, Hasek and Meyrink, Tucholsky and Kästner, Babel and Zoshchenko, Lenin, Stalin and Marx, Einstein and Heine himself, and many others.
+Inspired by Goebbels' speech, Nazi-minded students of the University of Berlin (the future Humboldt Brothers University), members of the Student Union, held a demonstrative book burning here – more than 20 thousand volumes of works by "enemies of the German spirit": Brecht and Freud, Remarque and Mann, Hasek and Meyrink, Tucholsky and Kästner, Babel and Zoshchenko, Lenin, Stalin and Marx, Einstein and Heine himself, and many others.

 To paraphrase Heine in relation to today's situation - those who ban books and their authors in Russia - are also killing people.
 Many of the books presented at the fair can only be published outside of Russia today, their authors have been declared foreign agents or are wanted.